Restoration Druid Talents Page

 , as it provides the most throughput.
 Make sure to cast the

 combo off cooldown when there's sufficient healing to be done; however, you can delay the combo for a few seconds if anticipated raid damage is incoming.
-This used to be the default talent for raid healing, but has seen significantly less use after the patch 7.1 nerf of
+This talent may see more use in Tomb of Sargeras due to the

-as well as generally being the most expensive talent in regard to mana usage.
-Additionally,
+.
+It is generally regarded as the most expensive talent in regard to mana usage.
+Do not use this while still wearing

 - A strong 3 minute cooldown that increases all of your healing by 15%.
 Additionally,